claudiolagona/roadvision/README.md

 For this reason, results obtained on the RDD2022 Japan subset should not automatically be assumed to generalize to every country or road environment.

+The system should therefore be considered as an assistance tool, since false positives and missed damages are still possible.

 ---

 ## 20. Conclusion